How to Get a Florida Real Estate License Without Losing Weeks

 If You Fail

 Where people lose weeks: Failing the exam and retaking it within days without changing their study approach.
-Each failed attempt costs $36.75 and, more importantly, 1 to 3 additional weeks of elapsed time.
-Students who prepare properly the first time and pass on their first attempt save both money and months.
-A $100 exam prep course is a better investment than three retakes at $36.75 each plus the weeks of delay.
+Each failed attempt costs another exam fee and, more importantly, adds delay.
+A focused prep tool that fixes weak areas is usually a better investment than repeating the same study routine and hoping for easier questions.

 Step 5: Find a Broker and Activate Your License